-Placeholder for Prioritization Scheme - Bucket 3
+Placeholder for Prioritization Scheme - Bucket 2

-The prioritization approach for monitoring will be developed along with the prioritization scheme scheduled to be developed during the third phase.
+The prioritization approach for monitoring will be developed along with the prioritization scheme scheduled to be developed during the second phase.

-The Bucket Three phase will to be addressed prior to the onset of the next Program amendment process and will include further discussion with the region's managers and stakeholder through focused meetings or online forums.
+The Bucket Two phase will to be addressed prior to the onset of the next Program amendment process and will include further discussion with the region's managers and stakeholder.